vingh/insight/README.md

 2. Task-2, explore the option of skip lists (or dynamic lits) and algo suggested by soumya per below reference.
     Efficient Algorithm for Computing a Running Median by Soumya Mohanty. https://dcc.ligo.org/T030168/public

+** run.sh written per cc-example. py command worked for me in cygwin instead of python.